jtpavlock/bettered/README.md

 based on desired quality (MP3 V0 or MP3 320).
 It will then create a corresponding torrent file to be uploaded to redacted.

+bettered uses [Moe](https://github.com/MoeMusic/Moe) to initialize and read the configuration, and the plugin [moe_transcode](https://github.com/MoeMusic/moe_transcode) to handle the transcoding logic.

 ## Installation:

 ### 1. Install `bettered` from PyPI